-11. Last week, Tunisia had signed agreement with OHCHR and UNDP for the support of the judiciary reform and transitional justice.
+11. Last week, Tunisia had signed an agreement with OHCHR and the United Nations Development Programme (UNDP) for the support of the judiciary reform and transitional justice.
 The experience of others could help Tunisia in efforts to overcome its difficulties, and cooperation and solidarity would strengthen economic and social development as well as the democratic process.
-In this spirit, Tunisia welcomed all interventions and recommendations, from which it could only benefit at this delicate stage of its democratic transition.
+In this spirit, Tunisia welcomed all interventions and recommendations, from which it could only benefit at this delicate stage of its democratic transition